 How does ransomware work?

 Once ransomware finds its way into your device, it will start to encrypt your files with a strong encryption algorithm.
-After the encryption process is completed, the ransomware will display a ransom note on your screen, demanding you to pay a certain amount of money (usually in bitcoins) in order to decrypt and regain access to your files.
+After the encryption process is completed, the ransomware will display a ransom note on your screen, demanding you to pay a certain amount of money (usually in bitcoins) to decrypt and regain access to your files.

 In some cases, the attackers also threaten to delete or release the encrypted files if the ransom is not paid within a certain time frame.
 Any attempt to remove the ransomware from your device without paying the ransom will result in the encrypted files being permanently lost.